"Tema-Mpakadan Railway Line": Exclusive interior images of the new trains drop

 Meanwhile, in a previous YEN.com.gh publication, President Akufo-Addo commissioned the Flower Pot Interchange at Spintex in Accra.

-The project was constructed to improve road network connectivity and reduce traffic along the Spintex road enclave.
+The project was constructed to improve network connectivity and reduce traffic along the Spintex road enclave.

 Source: YEN.com.gh